eCommerce Bookkeeping: Everything You Need to Know

 • Tax issues and fines

-So, what’s the difference between accounting and bookkeeping?
+What’s the difference between accounting and bookkeeping?

 The accountant uses the results that the bookkeeper provides to summarize, analyze, and report on the company’s finances.